owebboy/server-config/README.md

      - Build command: Leave empty
      - Build output directory: `public`
      - Root directory: `/`
+   - The `_redirects` file ensures config files are served as plain text
    - Deploy the site

 4. After deployment, your configs will be available at `https://yourproject.pages.dev/configs/`